They say…

 Beers in cask-, keg- and bottle-conditioned form are made with home-crushed malt and whole leaf hops.

-Designer and beekeeper Adam Armstrong had been a keen homebrewer for several years when the management at his local pub suggested he make a commercial brew for them.
-The result was this part-time home-based brewery working in 1.5 hl batches.
+Designer and beekeeper Adam Armstrong had been a keen homebrewer for several years when the management at his local pub the Westbury suggested he make a commercial brew for them.
+He responded with a 1.5 hl batch for sale through the pub.

-Following a successful first brew, activities were suspended during the lockdown but briefly revived in 2021.
-By the end of that year, however, Adam had given up his brewing license.
+The first brew was well-received, but a few days later the Covid-19 lockdowns started and activities were suspended.
+Adam considered reviving the business as the lockdowns ended in 2021 but no further commercial brewing took place and by the end of the year he’d given up his brewing license.
 He’s continuing as a homebrewer and may revive commercial brewing at some stage if market conditions improve.

 The name is from a possible derivation of the place name Haringey: ‘enclosure in the grey wood’ (though a more likely etymology is ‘Hering’s enclosure’, from a personal name).